FISH 6003 Syllabus

 - Able to define, build, and run an appropriate model for a dataset, using R Statistical Software

-- Understand regression-type analysis ranging from simple (single linear regression) to complex (generalized linear mixed effects models) and how to apply them
+- Understand regression-type analysis ranging from simple linear regression to more complex generalized linear mixed effects models, and how to apply them

 - Understand and be able to use model selection approaches